Close Icon

 8. Cartmel Village Shop

-Tripadvisor 4.5/5– Dessert / Cafe / British– ££-£££
+TripAdvisor 4.5/5– Dessert / Cafe / British– ££-£££

 Ever wondered where the British classic Sticky Toffee Pudding originated?
 It was right here in the Lake District!